Real American Made Work Boots - Elusive as a Yeti

 If this happens, the company has to await another shipment of premium leathers, causing production delays of a few weeks, on up to a few months.
 Back-Orders can quickly fill up as customers secure their place in line, waiting for a pair of these work boots to finish production.

 There is no quality handcraftsmanship involved in this process whatsoever.

-Many people find the term “Assembled in America” to be confusing.
-While this term sounds similar to “Handcrafted in America,” it is completely different.
+Many people find the term “Assembled in America” to be very confusing.
+While this term may sound similar to “Handcrafted in America,” it is completely different.

-These products are not handmade at all.
+These products are not handmade.
 Instead, these items are actually machine made.

-Using the Assembled in America terminology, footwear manufacturers may subtly try to infer that they have American workers laboring to make their work boots at American facilities, just to mislead you.
+Using the ambiguous Assembled in America terminology, footwear manufacturers may subtly try to infer they have American workers laboring to make their work boots at American facilities, just to mislead you.

-However, the Assembled in America label here just means that workers on American soil are doing a hasty, minor assembly of products, prior to packing them up for shipment.
+However, the Assembled in America label just means that workers on American soil are doing a hasty, minor assembly of products that are machine-made overseas, prior to packing them up for shipment to the consumer.

 "American Made" - but by a Foreign Country